Tarpon Boil

 From the Blacks!

 #7 and 5, the Changes in Latitudes and 5 O’clock Somewhere holes, will really have you wasting away in Tarpon Boil.
 Both are over 190 yards.
-But since "we’re all pirates living 200 years too late", we might as well go for it!
+But since "we’re all pirates living 200 years too late", might as well go for it!

 Go Green!